Illinois Child Support Attorneys

-Scott W. Sheen & Associates, P.C. represents people in need of understanding their rights in child support agreements.
+Scott W. Sheen & Associates, P.C., represents people in need of understanding their child custody rights in child support agreements in divorce and family law judgments.
 With more than 23 years of legal experience in a variety of areas, family law attorney Scott W. Sheen knows how to ensure his client’s best interests are protected.

 750 ILCS 5/505: Child support; contempt; penalties

 750 ILCS 5/602.7: Allocation of Parental Responsibilities: Parenting Time formally Visitation

 750 ILCS 5/602.3: Care of Minor Children; Right of First Refusal